 - Remaining calm in tense discussions

 Ben Affleck, Johnny Carson, Katie Couric, Ellen Degeneres, Diana, Princess of Wales, Nora Ephron, Tom Hanks, David Letterman, David Sedaris, J.R.R Tolkien, Bilbo Baggins (The Lord of the Rings).

-Click a link below to explore the wings for Enneagram Type 6
+Click a link below to explore the wings for Enneagram 6

-Click through the slides below to learn more about Loyalists:
+Click through the slides below to learn more about Enneagram 6s: